South Carolina Supreme Court strikes down state abortion ban

 COLUMBIA, S.C.
-(AP) — The South Carolina ban on abortions after cardiac activity is no more after the latest legal challenge to the state’s 2021 law proved successful.
+(AP) — The South Carolina Supreme Court struck down Thursday a ban on abortion after cardiac activity is detected — typically around six weeks — ruling the restriction violates the state constitution’s right to privacy.

-The state Supreme Court ruled Thursday that the restrictions violate the state constitution’s right to privacy.
-The measure banned abortions after cardiac activity is detected, typically around six weeks into a pregnancy, with exceptions for those caused by rape and incest or endangering the patient’s life.
+The decision comes nearly two years after Republican Gov. Henry McMaster signed the measure into law.
+The ban, which included exceptions for pregnancies caused by rape or incest or pregnancies that endangered the patient’s life, drew lawsuits almost immediately.
+Since then, legal challenges have made their way through both state and federal courts.

 “The State unquestionably has the authority to limit the right of privacy that protects women from state interference with her decision, but any such limitation must be reasonable and it must be meaningful in that the time frames imposed must afford a woman sufficient time to determine she is pregnant and to take reasonable steps to terminate that pregnancy.
 Six weeks is, quite simply, not a reasonable period of time for these two things to occur, and therefore the Act violates our state Constitution’s prohibition against unreasonable invasions of privacy,” Justice Kaye Hearn wrote in the majority opinion.

-South Carolina bars abortion at 20 weeks.
+Currently, South Carolina bars most abortions at 20 weeks.

-The decision comes nearly two years after Republican Gov. Henry McMaster signed the measure into law.
-The ban drew lawsuits almost immediately.
-Since then, legal challenges have made their way through both state and federal courts.
 Varying orders have given the law’s supporters and opponents both cause for celebration and dismay.
 Those seeking abortions in the state have seen the legal window expand to the previous limit of 20 weeks before returning to latest restrictions and back again.

 Federal courts had previously suspended the law.
 But the U.S. Supreme Court’s overturning of Roe v.
 Wade allowed the restrictions to take place — for just a brief period.
 The state Supreme Court temporarily blocked it this past August as the justices considered a new challenge.